Skip to content

 Potential workflow integration approach

-• Centralized inspection procedure repository
+• Centralized inspection procedure repository with version control

 • Cross-facility procedure sharing